Select the date and time that best suit your needs. Want a walk ASAP? We’ve got you covered.

 Oral medicine administration, High energy dogs, Dogs who pull, Puppy care, Puppy training

-Hello, my name is Jacksira and I go by Jack.
-College senior who loves and cares for animals but sadly don’t see much at college dorms.
-I’m very excited to get to meet so many cute pups and dogs and give them good care and interaction with our walks!
+Hello, my name is Jackie.
+I’m very excited to get to meet so many cute pups and dogs and give them good care and interaction with our walks or overnight sitting.

 I am an energetic & fun animal lover.
-I grew up in San Diego, CA & lived in Las Vegas, NV before moving to Atlanta, GA I’ve grown up with dogs my whole life, and have had a natural affinity for all kinds of animals.
+I grew up in San Diego, CA & lived in Las Vegas, NV & Atlanta, GA before moving to Fort Sill, Ok.
+I’ve grown up with dogs my whole life, and have had a natural affinity for all kinds of animals.
 Dog Walking & Pet sitting is awesome because I want to spend time with as many wonderful pets as I can.
 I’ll treat them just as well as I would like my pets to be treated since I know how important they are.

 Nestled up against the Witchita Mountains on the banks of the gently burbling Medicine Creek, there’s a lot more to Medicine Park, OK than a slightly odd name.
 Medicine Park has been one of Oklahoma’s premier resort towns since the early 1900s, and grew from humble beginnings as a series of army surplus tent to a gorgeous cobblestone retreat that attracted visitors from all over Oklahoma, Kansas, and North Texas.
 Some of the old cobblestone cabins remain, and tourists still flock to the area, driven by Medicine Park’s proximity to vast nature preserves, walking trails, and historical sites.
 The town got its title from the creek, of course, which was believed by local indigenous peoples to have curative properties.